 5 Innovators in Telemedicine You Should Know

-There is only one constant in the world of medicine: Change.
-While there are many new technologies, methods, discoveries, and advancements taking place in the field every single day, there are some people who deserve a nod for innovations in telemedicine that go above and beyond the average progress.
-Here are five of the top innovators in telemedicine to know:
+There is only one constant in the world of medicine: change.
+There are many new technologies, methods, discoveries, and advancements taking place in the field every single day, but there are some people who deserve a nod for innovations in telemedicine that go above and beyond the average progress.
+Here are five of the top innovators in telemedicine to know.

 Ultimately, the world of telehealth and telemedicine is one that serves its patients in a way that is comfortable, convenient, efficient, thorough, and accurate.
 These are just a handful of the leaders in the industry who see the limitless potential that telehealth has to offer, working to make healthcare more accessible to everyone than it ever has been before.